devsitecore/PubSubServerExercise/README.md

 # PubSubServerExercise - Demo Implementation

 ## Introduction:
+This project contains sample implementation of topic based PubSubServer pattern.
+The project consists of three parts

+ - PubSubServer
+ - Publisher
+ - Subscriber

-PubSubServer implementation is added by using Windows forms and utilizing Windows communication foundation to communicate between different components of the solution.
-This document will describe on how to test the solution.
+Three parts are developed as Windows forms and communication between these components is done using Windows communication foundation.
+This document will describe on to test the solution.

 [You can view requirements for this task here](https://github.com/devsitecore/PubSubServerExercise/blob/master/Requirements.md)